eclipse-hono/hono/site/content/user-guide/http-adapter.md

 {{% note %}}
 This feature has been added in Hono 0.6.
 Previous versions of the adapter do not support it.
 {{% /note %}}

+The parameter is available for all variants `authenticated`, `unauthenticated` and `authenticated gateway`.
+For simplification only the `authenticated` URI is used below.

 ### Use a specific HTTP header